Citytracking/dotspotting/README.FLAMEWORK.md

 Moving forward we imagine the code being written in such a way that it can support a limited number of additional databases or search engines, assuming they've been installed and configured by users, with little more effort than adding specific [configuration variables](http://github.com/citytracking/dotspotting/blob/master/README.CONFIG.md). *Before you start asking all the obvious questions, the answer is probably: We don't know yet but it seems like a good plan so we'll try to figure out a way to make it work.*

-We're not actively working on this architecture yet but are thinking about as we go, with an eye towards supporting the following:
+We're not actively working on this architecture yet but are thinking about it as we go, with an eye towards supporting the following:

 + **[MySQL](http://www.mysql.com/)**